bsutton/pig_server/README.md

 The install creates the config.yaml file based on your answers during the install.
-It is generally easier to run `sudo/pig` if you need to make config modification as that command will restart you pigation server with the new config.
+It is generally easier to run `sudo pig` if you need to make config modification as that command will restart you pigation server with the new config.